No Coin Left Behind: Maximizing Strategic Surplus Against No-Regret Dynamics: Preliminaries

-{This distinction is critical: steep regularizers force $\ystrat{t}$ to strictly stay in the interior of the simplex (since $\phi(-\infty)=0$), whereas non-steep regularizers allow the learner to assign \emph{exact zero probability} to actions in finite time, enabling the ``finite-time elimination" phenomenon of suboptimal stategies.}
+\begin{remark}\it This distinction is critical: steep regularizers force $\ystrat{t}$ to strictly stay in the interior of the simplex (since $\phi(-\infty)=0$), whereas non-steep regularizers allow the learner to assign \emph{exact zero probability} to actions in finite time, enabling the ``finite-time elimination" of suboptimal strategies. \end{remark}

-\paragraph{$\blacktriangleright$ The Optimizer. } The optimizer is a strategic agent with \emph{strategic foresight}.
+\begin{remark}\it The map $\phi$, introduced in \cite{giannou2021rate}, is an analytic workhorse that lifts our analysis beyond the Hedge-specific calculations of \cite{assos2024maximizing}.
+For any regularizer $\theta$, $\phi$ encodes its local curvature in a single object: the weights $1/\theta''(y_i(r))$ emerge naturally, driving the sharp coordinate-wise bounds of Lemma~\ref{lem:ftrl-fixed-x} in fixed strategy and the curvature terms in the alternating-strategy analysis in Lemma~\ref{lem:variance-identity}.
+This is precisely what enables matching upper and lower bounds across the full FTRL family. \end{remark} \paragraph{$\blacktriangleright$ The Optimizer.
+(Bob)} The optimizer is a strategic agent with \emph{strategic foresight}.
 Unlike the learner, who reacts to past payoffs, the optimizer knows the game matrix $\mat$ and the learner's update rule.
-The optimizer's goal is to select a trajectory $\{\xstrat{t}\}_{t}$ to maximize their total payoff $\int \xstrat{t}^\top \mat \ystrat{t}$.
+The optimizer's goal is to select a trajectory $\{\xstrat{t}\}_{t}$ to maximize his total payoff $\int \xstrat{t}^\top \mat \ystrat{t} \dd t$.
 We summarize the interaction protocol below:

-\paragraph{Step size.} Although we use a constant step size, we do not treat it as independent of the horizon.
-Instead, we work in an asymptotic regime where $\eta=\eta(T)\to 0$ as $T\to\infty$ while $\eta T\to\infty$; for instance, $\eta=\Theta(1/\sqrt{T})$ satisfies these conditions. \paragraph{Feedback Models.} Our primary analysis assumes \emph{full-feedback}, where the learner observes the entire vector $\matalt^\top \xstrat{t}$.
+\paragraph{Feedback Models.} Our primary analysis assumes \emph{full-feedback}, where the learner observes the entire vector $\matalt^\top \xstrat{t}$.
 In Appendix~\ref{appendix:azuma}, we briefly extend our results to the \emph{bandit-feedback} setting, where players only observe the realized scalar payoff $\pm\A_{i_t,j_t}$ from sampled actions $i_t\sim \x(t)$ and $j_t\sim \y(t)$.
 Unless stated otherwise, all results refer to the full-feedback setting.